 How are you expressing your faith on this ongoing journey of discernment?

 Exodus, chapters 3 and 4

 No exploration of "call" would be complete without considering the call of Moses at the burning bush.
 Within this story are many elements to explore: the sacred appearance of the Divine, a clear command from God, and Moses' struggle to accept not only the call but that he had the right qualifications for the job.
-Again, consider using Lectio Divina as a way of getting in touch with this story.
 Here are some questions to consider: